GeoReasoner: Geo-localization with Reasoning in Street Views using a Large Vision-Language Model: GeoReasoner

 \begin{itemize} \item \textbf{Street-View Images.} We collected street-view images from the Google Street View\footnote{https://www.google.com/streetview} (GSV).
 To enrich the diversity of the dataset, we first selected the top global cities according to the Globalization and World Cities Study Group and Network (GaWC) ranking.
 Next, we utilized the global OpenStreetMap\footnote{https://www.openstreetmap.org} (OSM) geographic database to obtain the vector data of the road network in these urban areas.
 The road network was passed to ArcPy, a Python site package of ArcGIS, to automatically extract sampling points at 4000-meter intervals and generate a CSV table containing information about these sampling points.
 Subsequently, we employed the GSV API interface to compile a comprehensive dataset.
 This dataset encompassed street-view images captured from four distinct directions - front, back, left, and right - of each sampling point.
 Considering the impact of data sparsity and image similarity, we randomly selected two of the four views from each data point, denoted as [$\textbf{I}_x, \textbf{I}_y$], where $x \in (left, right)$, $y \in (front, back)$.
 The process has yielded a total of over 130k street-view images with geo-tags collected from 72 cities in 48 countries.

 \item \textbf{Textual Clues.} Textual clues often serve a pivotal role in delineating the geographical locations of street-view images.
-However, there is currently no readily available textual clue dataset.
-Two prominent games, namely GeoGuessr\footnote{https://www.geoguessr.com} and Tuxun\footnote{https://tuxun.fun}, which are centered around geo-localization based on street views, provide a potential solution to this gap.
-The communities surrounding these games possess a well-structured and efficacious collection of textual clues, utilized for geographical positioning across various countries and cities.
-These clues are collaboratively maintained and curated by both administrators and players.
-The domain knowledge lays the groundwork for identifying decisive factors and assessing the significance of each factor in street views.
-We acquired image-text data pairs for geo-localization from the two open-source communities.
+Two prominent games, GeoGuessr\footnote{https://www.geoguessr.com} and Tuxun\footnote{https://tuxun.fun}, which focus on geo-localization through street views, offer a potential solution to this gap.
+Their communities have collaboratively curated a well-organized collection of textual clues, used for pinpointing geographical locations across various countries and cities.
+These clues, maintained by both players and administrators, provide valuable domain knowledge that aids in identifying and evaluating key geographical features in street views.
+While such datasets now exist~\cite{luo2022g3}, there are no readily available image-text data pairs specifically tailored for LVLM training.
+To bridge this gap, we gathered image-text pairs for geo-localization from these two open-source communities.
 Subsequently, we utilized the BERT-based Named Entity Recognition (NER)~\cite{kenton2019} model to clean and filter text that lacked specific geographical location information.
 In this way, we collected a total of over 3K textual clues that encapsulate rich geo-localization information.
 For instance, \emph{``houses in central Chile are more likely to have terracotta tiled roofs"}.
 Each clue is paired with a corresponding street-view image.

 \end{itemize}

 With the GSV images and textual clues, our subsequent task is to filter GSV images with a high degree of locatability, for the purpose of training an LVLM.
 To achieve this, we design a CLIP-based visual-text pairing network.
 As depicted in Figure~\ref{fig:locatability}, the GSV images undergo processing by an image encoder that deduces the image attributes.